 All students in 2nd-8th grades will be released from their classrooms at 3:00 p.m.
-All students in preschool, kindergarten and first grade will escorted to the cafeteria at the end of the school day.
-Parents/authorized adults will have to come to the cafeteria and request the student be released to them.
+All students in preschool, kindergarten and first grade will be escorted to the front of the school at the end of the school day.
+Parents/authorized adults will have to go to the teacher to request the student be released to them.
 If the staff member recognizes the adult, the student will be released.
 If there is a substitute or if the teacher does not recognize the person picking up the student, the staff member will ask for the pass-code.
 We realize that some parents will prefer that their children be dismissed right after school and that a plan has already been established (such as to walk home or meet someone).
 While we believe the safest option is to release the child from inside the building to an authorized adult, we will respect the request if the parent/guardian authorizes the dismissal waiver, which is available in the main office.
 Students whose parents have authorized the waiver will be released at 3:00 p.m. and teachers will not be watching where they walk or with whom they leave.